Calculator-Online.net

 For Example:

 Let's say your total daily energy expenditure is 1800 calories on a daily basis and want a calorie deficit of 500.
-Then how many calories do you consume for a deficit?
+Now, how to set a calorie deficit?

 • TDEE = 1800 calories